Mithras44/MyCondaTools/README.md

 This can export all the conda environments into yaml files.
 You can run it as a script or from the command line.
 There are two variables you can change.

 To use from command line you can use the command line change the working directory to MyCondaTools and input: `python CondaExportAllEnvs.py` .
-You also have the option of adding two arguments to override the default varialbes:
+You also have the option of adding two arguments to override the default variables:

 ### export_folder